Computing Systemic Risk Measures with Graph Neural Networks: Approximation via neural networks

-where we recall that $\{1,...,N\} = \{\gamma(1),...,\gamma(N)\}$.
-This shows that a function defined by the right hand side in (\ref{line:only_PI_on_tilde_D}) is indeed permutation equivariant on $\widetilde{\mathcal{D}}$ for any $\varphi, \alpha$ and $\rho$.
-Next, we prove that any given permutation equivariant function function $\widetilde{\tau}$ can be expressed by carefully chosen $\varphi, \alpha$ and $\rho$ in (\ref{line:only_PI_on_tilde_D}).
-The key idea is to construct $\varphi, \alpha$ such that the second argument of $\rho$ contains all the information about the graph $(\widetilde{a},\ell)$.
+where we used the fact that $\{1,\ldots,N\} = \{\gamma(1),\ldots,\gamma(N)\}$.
+This shows that a function defined by the right-hand side in (\ref{line:only_PI_on_tilde_D}) is indeed permutation-equivariant on $\widetilde{\mathcal{D}}$, for any $\varphi$, $\alpha$, and $\rho$.
+Next, we prove that any given permutation-equivariant function $\widetilde{\tau}$ can be expressed by carefully chosen $\varphi$, $\alpha$, and $\rho$ in (\ref{line:only_PI_on_tilde_D}).
+The key idea is to construct $\varphi$, and $\alpha$, such that the second argument of $\rho$ contains all the information about the graph $(\widetilde{a},\ell)$.
 Then, the function $\rho$ corresponds to an application of $\widetilde{\tau}$ to this representation.
-To simplify notation, we assume node and edge features to be scalar $(d=d'=1)$.
+To simplify notation, we assume node and edge features are scalar $(d=d'=1)$.
 The extension to vectors is simple, but involves more indexing.